Russ Harvey Consulting - Computer and Internet Services

 Complex Passwords Necessary

+Because the Microsoft ID is an online login ID, a very long, random and complex password is necessary.
 This makes logging in prone to “fat finger” errors.
 The option to reveal what you've typed can guard against entry errors but doesn't help your memory.

 “Microsoft Account Problem”

-If you get a notice that there is a Microsoft account problem, don't try fixing your account.
-Try turning off Shared Experiences (Start ⇒ System ⇒ Shared Experiences) by disabling Nearby Sharing and Share Across Devices.
+If you're notified that “there is a Microsoft account problem” try turning off Shared Experiences (Start ⇒ System ⇒ Shared Experiences) by disabling Nearby Sharing and Share Across Devices.
 This seems to fix the problem for most users.
+If the problem persists, a glitch in the Windows help system may be responsible.

 The PIN Option